virajvikasrai/Rotten-Fruits-CLassification/README.md

 # Rotten-Fruits-Classification
-A Transfer Learning Model (vgg16 architecture) to classify raw fruits from fresh fruits.
+A Transfer Learning Model (vgg16 architecture) to classify rotten fruits from fresh fruits.